In 2012, Spiire was asked to create an integrated water management plan to cater for the future growth of Melbourne’s international airport.

 It focussed on key aspects of the water cycle that included: major drainage and flood management, stormwater quality and waterway health management and alternative drinking water supplies.

-What resulted from this plan was the construction of a wide-ranging scheme that had four main components.
+What resulted from this plan was the construction of a wide-ranging scheme that had three main components.

 Firstly, we built a 100,000m³ flood detention basin to protect the residents living downstream from flooding.